-After a successful inaugural year, we are pleased to announce the 2021-22 call for applications to the HNA mentorship program.
+We are pleased to announce the 2022-23 call for applications to the HNA Mentorship Program.
 The mentorship program is designed to foster connections among historians of Netherlandish art at different phases of their careers, providing a means of support and contact across HNA’s diverse international community.
 With this in mind, the committee will match established scholars, curators, conservators, and other professionals in the field with those at an earlier or developing stage of their careers.

 We are seeking applications from both mentees and mentors to participate in this year’s program.
-If you previously served as a mentor, we encourage you to apply again; mentees who participated this past year are welcome to apply again as well, though first-time applicants will receive priority.
+If you previously served as a mentor, we encourage you to apply again; mentees who participated in years past are welcome to apply again as well, though first-time applicants will receive priority.

 The aims of the HNA Mentorship Program are threefold:

 - First, we seek to create an opportunity for the sharing of knowledge and expertise within our community, and for fostering future generations of historians of Netherlandish Art.

 - Second, we hope to bridge geographical and disciplinary divides within the field by connecting members across the realms of museums, universities, and the trade, and among members across the globe.

 - Third, we want to encourage collaboration and conversation among our members beyond the traditional platform of the in-person conference.

 Applications for the 2022-23 academic cycle are open through August 25, 2022 for both mentors and mentees.
 Mentors and mentees are encouraged to self-define when applying to participate, and should indicate their professional interest (i.e. academic, curatorial etc.).
 There is no specific requirement of degree, position, or phase of study other than that students should already be post-coursework.